-If Biglari Holdings proceeds with its previously announced alternative director nomination, we will likely conduct multiple mailings prior to the Annual Meeting date to ensure shareholders have our latest proxy information and materials to vote.
+Since Biglari Holdings has proceeded with its previously announced alternative director nominations and commenced a proxy contest, we will likely conduct multiple mailings prior to the Annual Meeting date to ensure shareholders have our latest proxy information and materials to vote.
 We will send you a new WHITE proxy card with each mailing, regardless of whether you have previously voted.
 The latest dated proxy you submit will be counted, and, if you wish to vote as recommended by the Board of Directors then you should only submit WHITE proxy cards.